 I don’t mean in the sense of ripping someone off.
 It’s part of the learning process.
 You know, if you want to be a great writer, you need to read.
 As a designer, you need to try a lot of different styles.
-If you sees styles that you really like, try it.
-And overtime, there in certain aspects that start to stick and overtime, you learn how to create your own style.
+If you see styles that you really like, try it.
+And over time, there in certain aspects that start to stick, and over time, you learn how to create your own style.
 It will be a combination of these different styles.
 But you will never develop that if you are not practicing it.

-- So it’s a lot about exploration, experimentation and see what’s work for yourself, and never fear of failing.
-Because student’s time is just the best moment to explore new stuff and getting more mature.
+- So it’s a lot about exploration, experimentation and sees what’s work for yourself, and never fear of failing.
+Because a student’s time is just the best moment to explore new stuff and getting more mature.

 “Learn from your failure as much as the successes.”

-- There is something very freeing about being student.
+- There is something very freeing about being a student.

 - Obviously you want something in your portfolio that pushes the limits.

-As a students you are going to have a lot of stuffs that simply can’t be made and can’t be manufactured – because you don’t necessarily understand the manufacture process.
+As a student, you are going to have a lot of stuff that simply can’t be made and can’t be manufactured – because you don’t necessarily understand the manufacturing process.
 That’s ok, but if you show that you understand the manufacturing process, and how the product is made.

 - If you have a product in your portfolio that really shows your understanding of the manufacturing process, it put you ahead of the other designers.
 You need to convey creativity.

 So check it out today, if there is not any project interesting on to you, come back take a look next week, maybe there will be a project it is.
-Get out there and try project that are outside of your comfort zone and have fun !
+Get out there and try a project that is outside of your comfort zone and have fun!

 - It’s good to try different things.
 I am a footwear designer, and I like to sit around and draw shoes.
 I draw shoes all day long.
-But sometime it’s drawing a piece of furniture that make my shoe design better, or drawing a totally unrelated product.
-The knowledge, the learning of designing other product, you can then bring it to your field and it’s just make better.
+But sometimes it’s drawing a piece of furniture that makes my shoe design better or drawing a totally unrelated product.
+The knowledge, the learning of designing other products, you can then bring it to your field and it’s just made better.

-- Mesh01 is more into sports good, but designers who are not into sports goods are invited to participate as well ?
+- Mesh01 is more into sports goods, but designers who are not into sports goods are invited to participate as well?

-- The product we are working on are not just for sporting.
+- The product we are working on is not just for sporting.

-If you go the website right now, there is 3 projects that we are currently running.
-One is certainly a sport product, it’s a hydration pack for endurance athlete who carry water with them.
-That’s a strong sporty goods, But we also have a project to do with children snow shoe – they walk on the snow and leave fun footprint on the snow behind. – That’s a little sporty.
+If you go to the website right now, there are 3 projects that we are currently running.
+One is certainly a sports product, it’s a hydration pack for endurance athletes who carries water with them.
+That’s a strong sporty good, But we also have a project to do with children snowshoe – they walk on the snow and leave a fun footprint on the snow behind. – That’s a little sporty.

 Thank you very much.

 - I would like to ask you.
 My blog target the students.
-And I am wondering if there is a lot of professional who wish having better drawing skills ?
+And I am wondering if there is a lot of professional who wish to have better drawing skills?

-I started to follow your blog for selfish reason.
+I started to follow your blog for selfish reasons.

 - It’s inspiring, it cause me to start sketching more.
-So I try to make it a conservative effort to sketch everyday.
-When you are student you think that when you are professional you are going to keep drawing everyday, unfortunately that;so not the reality.
+So I try to make it a conservative effort to sketch every day.
+When you are a student you think that when you are professional you are going to keep drawing every day, unfortunately, that; so not the reality.
 At the time I am spending more time in a meeting.
 Where I found myself doing very rough like thumbnail sketches.

 - You have a post the other day about sketching ugly.

 I really like that post because the ugly sketches are about what I would do and I would bypass the pretty sketches and goes straight to Illustrator.
-As a footwear designer, I am generally working with lateral view of shoe, or sole view.
-I am not showing too many of the flashy three quarter views that you might do as sketches.
+As a footwear designer, I am generally working with a lateral view of a shoe, or sole view.
+I am not showing too many of the flashy three-quarter views that you might do as sketches.
 So I am going straight to Illustrator and bypass the pretty sketches.

 - But maintaining this ability to sketch and tell the stories.
 It’s kind of inspiring and kind of helping me to get back to sketching.

-- What you say is very cool because what drive you to sketch more are the phase of the Ugly doodles.
-And usually this is what the students want to skip.
+- What you say is very cool because what drives you to sketch more is the phase of the Ugly doodles.
+And usually, this is what the students want to skip.
 They want to get the most beautiful sketch and struggling to get the best thing in one shot.
-And for you having more experience, you are looking at the first two stages that the students are trying to skip.
+And for you to have more experience, you are looking at the first two stages that the students are trying to skip.
 It’s the inverse situation.

 “The best way to get quality sketches quickly is to use an underlay.”